maxrivett/Lab8_Starter/README.md

 # Lab 8 - Starter

+## Screenshot of all my tests results from running `npm test`:

+As mentioned in the `lab-8` slack, I could for whatever reason not get the testing itself to work, getting a `Error: Jest: Got error running globalSetup` every time I tried to test.
+This persisted when I tried to test with a workflow using Github Actions.
+So, these tests were all written blindly without the ability to see if they were working or not.

+## *Check Your Understanding* Questions:

 ### 1. Where would you fit your automated tests in your Recipe project development pipeline?
 Select one of the following and explain why.

 **Within a Github action that runs whenever code is pushed**